Top US House Republican Johnson endorses Trump for president

 Before that, Johnson led efforts in Congress to overturn Trump's 2020 election loss.
 Following Trump's defeat, Johnson crafted a legal brief, signed by 125 other House Republicans, that sought to persuade the Supreme Court to reject election results from several contested states Trump had lost to Democrat Joe Biden.

-In the CNBC interview, Johnson defended Trump's actions, saying the former president believed "deep in his heart" that the election was fraudulent, an assertion that has been widely disproved.
+In the CNBC interview, Johnson defended Trump's actions, saying the former president believed "deep in his heart" that the election was fraudulent.
+Multiple reviews by courts, state and local election authorities and Trump's own administration concluded there was no widespread fraud during the 2020 presidential election.

 Johnson still has relatively low name recognition, so it is unclear how much his endorsement will matter to voters.
 The endorsement nonetheless illustrates how Republican lawmakers have come to embrace Trump, the frontrunner in the Republican presidential nominating contest, even as many had indicated they would look to move on after his 2020 election loss.